Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation: Introduction

 We evaluate our method on open-source MLLMs, including LLaVA-1.5~\citep{liu2024improved}, Qwen2.5-VL~\citep{bai2025qwen2}, and InternVL3.5~\citep{wang2025internvl3}, using the MS COCO~\cite{lin2014microsoft} and MMVP~\citep{tong2024eyes} datasets for image captioning and VQA.
 On faithfulness metrics, our approach outperforms existing attribution methods (LLaVA-CAM~\citep{zhang2025redundancy}, IGOS++~\citep{xing2025large}, and TAM~\citep{li2025token}) by an average of 20.0\% in insertion and 13.4\% in deletion for image captioning, and by 20.6\% and 8.1\% on the same metrics for VQA.
 At the word level, our method achieves more rational explanations of object tokens, surpassing TAM by 36.42\% and 42.63\% on the Pointing Game under box-level and mask-level annotations, respectively.
 Finally, on the RePOPE benchmark~\cite{neuhaus2025repope} for object hallucination, our method accurately localizes the visual elements responsible for hallucinations and mitigates them by removing only a minimal set of interfering regions.
 These results demonstrate the versatility of our method across diverse tasks and benchmarks.

-In summary, the contributions of this paper are: \begin{enumerate} \item We propose \textsc{Eagle}, a lightweight black-box attribution framework for autoregressive token generation, which attributes any selected set of tokens to compact perceptual regions with low GPU memory cost. \item An objective function that unifies sufficiency (insight score) and indispensability (necessity score), optimized via a greedy search strategy that balances interpretability with efficiency, yielding faithful attributions. \item A modality analysis that quantifies whether each generated token is driven more by language priors or perceptual evidence, enabling finer-grained interpretability. \item Experiments across diverse MLLMs show state-of-the-art interpretability in faithfulness, localization, and hallucination diagnosis. \end{enumerate}
+In summary, the contributions of this paper are: \begin{enumerate} \item We propose \textsc{Eagle}, a lightweight black-box attribution framework for autoregressive token generation, which attributes any selected set of tokens to compact perceptual regions with low GPU memory cost.
+It further reveals the latent potential of attribution performance in MLLMs. \item An objective function that unifies sufficiency (insight score) and indispensability (necessity score), optimized via a greedy search strategy that balances interpretability with efficiency, yielding faithful attributions. \item A modality analysis that quantifies whether each generated token is driven more by language priors or perceptual evidence, enabling finer-grained interpretability. \item Experiments across diverse MLLMs show state-of-the-art interpretability in faithfulness, localization, and hallucination diagnosis. \end{enumerate}